ongair/ongair-manual/activate_your_account.md

 # Activate your account

+####Step 1 : Get a Sim Card

-- Your need a number from your preferred network or carrier.
+Your need a number from your preferred network or carrier.

-- Make sure that the number is not already in use on a WhatsApp enabled phone.
+> ### Make sure that the number is not already in use on a WhatsApp enabled phone.

+Using you own Whatsapp number on the Ongair platform will cause Whatsapp to stop working on your phone.
+We dont want that, get a number that your business can use.

-- To use a number that is already on phone with WhatsApp, go to settings and delete the account on your phone before registering on Ongair
+if you want to use a number that is already on Whatsapp for your Ongair account go to settings and delete the account on your phone before registering on Ongair

 - To activate, the number you intend to use has to be on a phone that can receive an SMS or a CALL, this is only required for the set up process.